indexmod/archive/daegu-fashion-fair-week.md

 # Daegu Fashion Fair (Week)

 (Est. 2016, Daegu) is an International, export-oriented fashion and lifestyle trade show in Korea, located in EXCO (2016) representing women's wear and men's wear, fashion accessories, lifestyle, hosted by Daegu Metropolitan City, Ministry of Trade, Industry and Energy, organized by Korea Research Institute For Fashion Industry <span id="a1">[\[1\]](#f1)</span>.
-[Edit this page](http://prose.io/#indexmod/encyclopedia/edit/master/daegu-fashion-fair-week.md)

 ![](http://postfile.aving.net/2017/02/%E1%84%87%E1%85%A1%E1%84%8B%E1%85%B5%E1%84%8B%E1%85%A5-082_batch.jpg)